Yabin-Li/learngit/readme.txt

-git is a free software
-git is a version control system.
+git is a distribution free software git is a version control system.